Mid-Season Transfers: The Real Impact via Goalence Data

 The Method

-Thanks to the compound (player_id, team_id) key in the strict on-pitch dataset, a player who moves mid-season shows up as two distinct rows.
-We can compare their winning-minute rate at the new club to the same rate at the old one.
+In our strict on-pitch dataset, the compound key (player_id, team_id) means a player who moves mid-season appears as two separate rows.
+A mid-season transfer therefore lets us compare the player's winning-minute rate at the new club against the same figure at the old one.

 | Team | Matches | Win min % | Goals on pitch / match |